 What are nightmares?

 Have you ever been awakened by a bad dream and had trouble getting back to sleep?
-Or, have you been bothered during the day by the dreams you had at night?
-Almost everyone has bad dreams sometimes.
-Nightmares are different from normal bad dreams—they are often long and complex and may make you feel horror, fear, rage, or shame.
+Or have you been bothered during the day by the dreams you had at night?
+Almost everyone has bad dreams on occasion, but nightmares are different.
+They are often long and complex and may make you feel horror, fear, rage, or shame.

 “It’s like my body and my mind wouldn’t allow me to move past this one thing.
 I must have relived it over and over in my sleep for the better part of a year.”

 Because prolonged nightmares can prevent you from getting enough sleep, other aspects of your life — such as your work and relationships — can be affected.
-Some people try to prevent recurring nightmares by taking sleeping pills or drinking alcohol, but that can lead to other problems and does not reduce the frequency of nightmares in the long term.
+Some people try to prevent recurring nightmares by taking sleeping pills or drinking alcohol, but that can cause other problems and does not reduce the frequency of nightmares in the long term.

 If I’m having nightmares, what can I do about it right away?

 There are steps you can take to deal with your nightmares over time.
 Lifestyle changes that can help include:

 - Practicing relaxation methods before sleeping, such as deep breathing or taking a warm bath

 - Writing brief descriptions of your nightmares in a log or journal (during the day, not before bed)